IdahoAgStats/guide-to-field-trial-spatial-analysis/README.md

 This is a guide on how to identify and incorporate spatial variation into statistical analysis of planned field trials.
-This guide is intended for individuals working with agricultural field trial data.
+It is intended for individuals working with agricultural field trial data.

-# Guide-to-Field-Trail-Spatial-Analysis-
+# Guide-to-Field-Trial-Spatial-Analysis